 I make no secret of the fact that I hate shopping, so I like anything that I can order from the comfort of my own home – and I was made up to get a machine washable duvet that’s a good price.
 It’s got an anti-bacterial filling to inhibit yucky stuff growing inside and after some of the stories I’ve heard from other parents I decided this was the perfect choice for my low grossness tolerance.
 My own preferences aside, the duvet is anti allergy which can only be a good thing; whenever Spaghetti Legs gets a cold it goes to his chest and although he doesn’t officially have any dust allergies I do worry about his chest so I thought something to combat potential dust mites too would be ideal.

 I couldn’t resist these battery-operated Pom Pom fairy lights from Next to drape along his headboard for a cosy bedtime and I know he’ll be excited to see them.
 I went for multi-coloured lights because although I do tend to dress him in blue most of the time, we do try and promote that idea that there’s no such thing as boys’ colours or girls’ colours.
+So these are absolutely ideal for either a girl or boys bedroom.
 And besides, monochrome rooms might be very trendy but I can’t quite pull off the Pinterest look, and you can’t beat bright colours when you’re three and a half, can you?

 Despite sleeping soundly in relative darkness throughout babyhood, like many 3 year olds he’s now grown to equate darkness with scariness.
 He likes to leave the landing light on, whereas I don’t like that much light shining into my own room, so an additional nightlight is perfect – and the block design of this LED Light Stax from Find Me A Gift is perfect for my building-mad kid.